Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: BRAIN: Biomarker Exploration and Representation Network Framework

 \subsection{Robust Biomarker Discovery \& AD Diagnosis}

-To find the biomarkers that are most important in differentiating AD from control, we leverage logistic regression (LR), random forest (RF), and shallow multi-layer perceptron (MLP) models to classify AD from control.
+To find the biomarkers that are most important in differentiating AD from control, we utilized logistic regression (LR), random forest (RF), and shallow multi-layer perceptron (MLP) models to classify AD and control groups.
+Logistic regression is trained with an elastic-net penalty to encourage partial sparsity while preserving correlated biomarkers, avoiding collapse to minimal feature sets that may obscure interacting biological signals.
 While BRAIN theoretically accommodates any ML classification model, our selection of LR, RF, and MLP for this study is influenced by the previous works and dataset characteristics.
 Each model optimizes a distinct objective function or adopts a different training strategy.
 Evaluating multiple models together is important to avoid overlooking any biomarkers, as different models prioritize different ones.
-For more information about our machine learning pipeline, refer to Appendix Section \ref{ml-pipeline}.

-We employ SHapley Additive exPlanations (SHAP) analysis, a method that elucidates models' output by quantifying each feature's contribution to the model's predictions.
+We employ SHapley Additive exPlanations (SHAP), a method that explains model output by quantifying each feature's contribution to the model's predictions~\cite{shap}.
+SHAP provides additive, model-consistent, and globally comparable importance scores that can be reliably aggregated across models and bootstrap runs, which is essential for population-level biomarker discovery and network construction; local methods such as LIME are not well-suited for this objective due to their instance-specific and sampling-dependent explanations.
 Rooted in cooperative game theory, SHAP utilizes the concept of Shapley values, assigning a value to each feature based on its marginal contribution to the overall prediction.
 If a feature has no effect on the model, its SHAP value is zero.
 We conduct SHAP analysis on each model in a bootstrapped manner.
 Following model training, SHAP scores are computed for each biomarker across the test set.
 This process is iterated $B$ times, where in each iteration, data is randomly partitioned into training and test sets to enhance generalization.
-Finally the average importance score for biomarker $i$ represented by $S_i$ is computed after $K$ iterations,
+Finally, the average importance score for biomarker $i$, represented by $S_i$, is computed after $K$ iterations as,

-where $T$ is size of test set, $B$ is number of bootstrapping iterations per model, $K=3$ is the number of diverse models, and $s_j$ represents individual SHAP score for biomarker $i$ and sample $j$.
+where $T$ is the test set size, $B$ is the number of bootstrapping iterations per model, $K=3$ is the number of models, and $s_i^j$ is the individual SHAP score for biomarker $i$ and sample $j$.

-After computing SHAP scores for various models, we have identified the top $N$ biomarkers (shown in Appendix Section \ref{additionl} along with SHAP values).
-Due to differences in the spread of importance scores across models, the specific value of $N$ varies slightly for each model based on empirical testing.
-Consequently, we present approximately 30 top biomarkers from each model.
-The choice of 30 was inspired by domain knowledge and existing research on biomarker analysis for AD, ensuring that biomarkers deemed important by previous studies are included \cite{Hampel2023}.